How to rehome a farm cat

 What do carers need to provide?

-- Ideally a secure, sheltered area for the cat to settle in.
+- A secure, sheltered area for the cat.
 Suitable areas must be dry, warm and give the cat privacy.
 Examples include a barn, stable or large shed area.

 - At least half an acre of personal territory, including plenty of vegetation to provide an enriched environment.